Dr. Juan Garrido-Maraver

 Qualifications and Personal History

-I am currently a postdoctoral scientist at the MRC Toxicology Unit in Leicester (UK), where I will develop my work around a neurodegenerative diseases such as Parkinson’s disease.
-In particular, my work focuses on the interface between mitochondria and the endoplasmic reticulum interface and how this interface affect stress signalling responses.
+Currently I am working as a postdoctoral scientist for the University of Cambridge at the MRC Toxicology Unit located in Leicester (UK).
+Here, I combine my expertise in mitochondria and Drosophila genetics to develop my investigation around a neurodegenerative disease such as Parkinson’s disease.
+In particular, my project focuses on the interface between mitochondria and the endoplasmic reticulum and how this can affect stress signaling responses.